Currency:USD $

 The YouTube View Count Mystery

 The recent concerns over YouTube's view counts have finally seen some explanation and resolution.
 While initial speculations pointed at YouTube as the cause, further investigations by coders suggest otherwise.
-Let's delve into what impacted the view counts and how this connects to broader trends within the YouTube ecosystem.
+What actually impacted the view counts — and how it connects to broader trends within the YouTube ecosystem — is a story that every active creator should understand.

 Uncovering the View Count Drop

-YouTube's own investigation revealed that their systems were functioning correctly, and they weren't manipulating view counts.
+YouTube's own investigation — cross-referenced by coverage on Wikipedia's YouTube article — revealed that their systems were functioning correctly, and they weren't manipulating view counts.
 They confirmed that:

 1. Restricted mode settings were not automatically enabled through AI.